executablebooks/MyST-Parser/docs/api/parsers.md

 ```
 <!-- #endregion -->

+### Rendering tokens

+The list of Token objects can be rendered to a number of different outputs.
+This involves first processing the Tokens, and then defining how each should be rendered in an output format (e.g., HTML or Docutils).

-The sphinx renderer first converts the token to a nested structure, collapsing the opening/closing tokens into single tokens:
+For example, the sphinx renderer first converts the token to a nested structure, collapsing the opening/closing tokens into single tokens:

 ```python
 from markdown_it.token import nest_tokens